 When looking for a Mac laptop with the goal of video editing, there are a few items that should be looked into when trying to fit a workflow.
-These are the key variables to look into when shopping for a laptop.

 - hard drive size